Chlorine Poisoning: Toxicity Causes, Symptoms, and Treatment Options

 • Many disinfectants, water-purification tablets, and antifreeze products also contain chlorine.

-Symptoms of Chlorine Poisoning
+Symptoms of chlorine poisoning

 The severity of chlorine poisoning depends on many factors, including the type, quantity, and duration of the exposure.
 Some of the symptoms of chlorine poisoning are: